A guide to student bank accounts in Canada

 Premium plan – discounted monthly fees

-Student budget calculator, mobile banking, BMO alerts, $70 cash bonus when opening an account, perks for medical and dental students, available for international students before arrival in Canada
+Student budget calculator, mobile banking, BMO alerts, $100 cash bonus when opening an account, free pizza for six months, available for international students before arrival in Canada

 There are also smaller or regional banks such as Canadian Western Bank and Laurentian Bank so it is always worth researching which banks are closest to the university you are attending and what they could offer you.
 A number of online-only banks also offer great student bank accounts, such as Tangerine and Simplii Financial.